tb-aiap/advent-of-code/2025/README.md

   - Sort intervals by their start.
   - Merge intervals when they overlap ([a,b] with [c,d]) by replacing the last merged interval with (a, max(b,d)).
   - This gives the total number of integers that are “fresh” across all combined ranges.

+### Day 6 : Trash Compactor

+Vertical arithmetic with mixed operators.

+- **Part 1:** Each column of numbers is a “question bank.”
+  - For each column, apply the operator (+ or *) from the last row to all numbers in that column.
+  - Sum the results of all columns to get the final answer.

+Key trick: collect numbers by column first, then reduce using the operator.

+- **Part 2:** If the columns are padded properly, it is possble to `zip(*rows)` to read the lines vertically